tuzovakaoff/aquatone/README.md

 As aquatone-gather is interacting with web services, it can be picked up by intrusion detection systems.
 While it will attempt to lessen the risk of detection by randomising hosts and ports, you can tune the stealthiness more with the `--sleep` and `--jitter` options which work just like the similarly named options for aquatone-discover.
 Keep in mind that setting the `--sleep` option will force the number of threads to one.

+#### Troubleshooting

+In case the report does not contain any screenshots, run aquatone-gather with following command

+    $ xvfb-run -a aquatone-gather --domain example.com --threads 25

 #### Results

 When aquatone-gather is finished, it will have created several directories in the domain's AQUATONE assessment directory: